SyncholisticMG/gh/chapter2/workspace.md

 Through this process they can find the front point of their earliest celestial mind, absorb it to reseed their celestial mind on another planet.

 Q: Is this a source recognition of itself?
-It is lower density beings becoming higher density beings and  part of the procreation of life.
+It's lower density beings becoming higher density beings and  part of the procreation of life.
 Celestial minds have their own astral worlds.
 They have their own life reviews, as well as a variety of things that keep them from dying or a natural process where something that is spawn from their world,